Cape Leveque: Lighthouse

+History

 Cape Leveque was a camping ground for ancient nomadic people of northern Australia and is probably still being used today.
 Their huge middens overshadow the small caravan park resting on the shores of the Indian Ocean.
 Wild turtles and a multitude of sea birds nest on the shores and collect seafood off the exposed rocks at low tide along the shore down the coast to Broome in the southern part of the peninsula.
 Humpback whales come to give birth in the area, and rest and play among the sheltered islands off the Dampier Peninsula.

 The traditional owners of the area are the Bardi people.

 William Dampier's description from off Cape Leveque on 5 January 1688 reads:

 This part is all a low, even land with sandy banks against the sea ... the points rocky and so are some of the islands in the bay...
 The soil is dry and sandy, destitute of water, except you make wells, yet producing divers sorts of trees.

 In January 2015, the locality recorded rainfall in excess of 400 mm.